thecodepixi/designing-graphql-schemas/02_graphql-setup-an-apollo-graphql-server-with-automatic-mocking.md

 ```

-[00:31] If we now run Yarn start, the server will spin off and under local host:4000, we provide us with a GraphQL ID.
+[00:31] If we now run `Yarn start`, the server will spin off and under `local host:4000`, we provide us with a GraphQL ID.
 Let's visit the URL in a browser and run a query.
 As you can see, our server is running and now the query was mocked.

-[00:51] The Apollo server under mock mode by default will mock any type but it also gives us the opportunity to customize the mocks per type.
-Let's return just Hello for string instead of the Hello World.
-Therefore, we create a new object mocks containing one property.
-Its key is string and the value, a function returning Hello.
+[00:51] The Apollo server under `mock` mode by default will `mock` any type but it also gives us the opportunity to customize the mocks per type.
+Let's return just `Hello` for `String` instead of the `Hello World`.
+Therefore, we create a new object `mocks` containing one property.
+Its key is `String` and the value, a function returning Hello.

-[01:15] Be aware that the GraphQL schema type string starts with an uppercase S and therefore, the object key has to do as well, then we replace the mocks Boolean with the full object to a name punning in JavaScript, we can simply remove the colon true.
+[01:15] Be aware that the GraphQL schema type `String` starts with an uppercase `S` and therefore, the object key has to do as well, then we replace the `mocks` Boolean with the full object to a name punning in JavaScript, we can simply remove the `:true`.

 ``` js
 const typeDefs = gql`